 I ended up back in my hotel room sober with hopes for cannabis the following day.
 On a joyful jaunt through Mid Town the next morning I happened upon a delightfully boisterous Weed World food truck.
 With the Merry Pranksters in mind, I pounced upon the psychedelics-on-wheels aesthetic immediately and got a flick for Tik Tok (follow us @emjaydelivery).
 The 4200 Gas-O-Matic advertises lollipops, brownies, and vapes among a barrage of cannabis imagery.
 With a “hell fuckin’ yeah!” exploding from my chest I texted the number on the side immediately and within minutes an adult on a hoverboard rolled up swiftly.
 His mode of transportation, the first inkling of fuck-shit, and when I asked if they had infused pre-rolls his confused “infused?” the second.

 $20 bucks later, I marched off victoriously as I tucked the jay safely like a newborn babe in my pocket for just the perfect moment.
-I was headed to a free hip hop concert in The Park and I could think of a better opportunity.
+I was headed to a free hip hop concert in The Park and I could not think of a better opportunity.
 As I felt my way into the vibes of the experimental, independent artists showcased (check out @MoorMother) I stood up from the grass to light the day’s hunter-gatherings.
 Within 2 puffs of the weed, someone tapped on my shoulder.
 I turned around assuming I would find another cannabis-deprived smoker in need of a boost but instead found a staff member frantically telling me I had to put it out.
 In all honesty, it had never occurred to me that it was possible to be sanctioned for cannabis at an outdoor concert especially after the passage of legalization.
 I relocated to the porta-potties to resume my mission but it felt like something had been taken from me and the experience.
 I knew what I was doing wasn’t wrong and it felt preposterous that it wasn’t welcome in this environment.

 The joint tasted like weed and obviously smelled like weed to the adamant security guard but THC, my friends, this was not.
 Well, not the one that gets you high at least.
 Our resident OG and fantastic editor here at Bluntly warned me about the nonsense floating around The City known as delta 8.
 Unlike delta 9 THC, this cannabinoid does not get your brain quite as high as delta-9 but is more akin to CBD.
 Later searching the web for Weed World led me to the well-known conclusion every New Yorker had reached—these were smoke and mirrors-tourist traps with no real substance.
 I felt like a noob but it was truly eye-opening to realize that in The City this type of access to legalized cannabis is so fully out of reach that anyone claiming to offer it is obviously illegitimate—they don’t know this is actually how we do out in Los Angeles.
 I was curious to see how The Pizza Pusha’s Stoney Island would hold up amidst this achingly disparate cannabis climate.